-We are delighted to announce our new Choral Scholarship Scheme for up to four singers (SATB), which commences in September 2019 and concludes in mid-July 2020.
+Saint Michael & All Angels is delighted to announce that applicants are now invited for its Choral Scholarship scheme for up to four singers (SATB), to commence in September 2020 (or as soon thereafter as possible) until July 2021.
 It may be possible for some Choral Scholars to stay for a second year, by mutual agreement.

 Singing is an activity proven to bring joy, increase well-being and reduce stress.
 We hope that you will consider joining us as a Choral Scholar and becoming part of a vibrant community.

 Full details can be found below and the advertisement can be found here.

 ‘Music is the very soul of a great church’ – Hector Berlioz.